Dorathy M. Allen: Miss Arkansas Pageant

 Prior to 1945, the Miss Arkansas Pageant was sponsored by the East Arkansas Young Businessmen's Club.
 In 1944, Dorathy chaperoned the Miss Arkansas Pageant winner to the Miss America Pageant in Atlantic City where she saw the defects in Arkansas pageant that would keep their local contestant from successfully competing at the national level.
 On her return to Arkansas, Dorathy took charge of the Miss Arkansas pageant.

 Political career

 In 1944, Tom Allen was elected to the Arkansas House of Representatives.
-Later, Tom Allen was elected to the Arkansas State Senate, and held the seat until his death.

-On July 28, 1964 Dorathy Allen ran for and was elected to fill the open Senate seat of Tom after his death.
+He was subsequently elected to the Arkansas State Senate, holding the seat until his death.
+On July 28, 1964, Dorathy Allen ran for and was elected to fill the open Arkansas Senate seat he held before his death.
 She was reelected in 1966 and 1970 without opposition.
-Dorathy served in the State Senate until January 1975.
+Dorathy served in the state senate until January 1975.
 She did not run for reelection after reapportionment altered the senate district's boundaries.
 Dorathy was employed as a Senate clerk from 1975 to 1976.

-Death and legacy
+Death

 Allen died on May 12, 1990.